-- 4. Upon receipt of an HHI application for a student who has an individualized education program (IEP) or who is suspected of having such a disability, the LEA is responsible for contacting the appropriate team members. - a.
-The Individual's with Disabilities Education Act (IDEA) supersedes all HHI requirements. - b.
-If a student is eligible for an IEP, the LEA shall also: - i.
+- 4. Upon receipt of an HHI interest form for a student who has an individualized education program (IEP) or who is suspected of having such a disability, the LEA is responsible for contacting the appropriate team members. - a.
+The Individuals with Disabilities Education Act (IDEA) supersedes all HHI requirements. - b.
+If a student is eligible for an IEP, Hope Community PCS shall also: - i.
 Provide the parent/guardian with procedural safeguard notices under IDEA; - ii.
 Consider whether the placement could impact the student's "least restrictive environment" and if so, convene a placement team to review and revise the student's IEP, as appropriate; and - iii.
 In doing so, the determination and eligibility for HHI shall be governed by the IDEA rather than the HHI program. - 5.
 The parent/guardian has the right to appeal the decision through the Office of the State Superintendent of Education (OSSE) (see below for additional detail). - 6.
-If home or hospital instruction is approved, during the provision of such instruction [LEA] may make reasonable requests for information from the parent concerning the student's continuing medical need for home or hospital instruction and work with a student's parent to develop accommodations or measures that would permit the student to return to school.
+If HHI is approved, during the provision of such instruction [LEA] may make reasonable requests for information from the parent concerning the student's continuing medical need for HHI and work with a student's parent to develop accommodations or measures that would permit the student to return to school.